About Forbidden Artists

 Tattoo prices are based on how long a tattoo takes to complete multiplied by the artist’s hourly rate; generally there is no charge for a reasonable amount of small break sessions and set up for a tattoo.
-The minimum charge for licensed artists is usually $60 – $75 and for students it is $20.
+The minimum charge for licensed artists is usually $60 – $75 .
 On smaller pieces an artist may be able to give you a final price for the piece before you begin.
 Large, multiple session pieces are usually charged at an hourly rate, although your artist should be able to give you a time range estimate.
 If you have a budget you need to stay within for your tattoo it is a good idea to make your artist aware of this so they can design the tattoo to fit your needs.

 What forms of payment are accepted and when do I pay?

 We accept cash and all major credit cards.
 Larger tattoos are usually charged at the end of each session.

 What is standard tipping etiquette for getting a tattoo?
 Can I tip a student?